Costco Tri-Tip - Price, Slicing Tips + Super Tender Recipe

 At just $7.49 a pound, Costco’s tri-tip is an absolute winner.

-I did a 24 hour sous vide cook that turned out near prime rib level beef.
-The tri-tip was tender and overloaded with beefy flavor.
+I did a 24-hour sous vide cook that turned out near prime rib level beef.
+The tri-tip was tender and overloaded with a beefy flavor.
 So Delicious!

-This is an affordable cut of beef that can really impress a crowd.
+This is an affordable cut of beef that can impress a crowd.